 Exploring British Columbia’s best coastal towns

 From charming villages to magnificent cities, British Columbia boasts numerous coastal towns for enjoying beautiful beaches, an abundance of wildlife and much more.
-From the sprawling city of Vancouver and its quaint capital of Victoria to smaller gems like the Vancouver suburb of Surrey and the harbour town of Prince Rupert, you’ll be spoiled for choice in this province.
+From the sparkling city of Vancouver and its quaint capital of Victoria to smaller gems like the Vancouver suburb of Surrey and the harbour town of Prince Rupert, you’ll be spoiled for choice in this province.

 Set between the Coast Mountains and the Pacific Ocean, Vancouver is truly one of the world’s great coastal cities, a destination with a diverse landscape that provides a natural playground for outdoor lovers of all types.
 The beaches here boast soft sands, jaw-dropping mountain vistas, as well as providing an ideal setting for all sorts of activities on land and on the water, not to mention the endless cultural attractions, shopping and dining opportunities.